-As previously announced on L&F's Current Form 8-K filed with the SEC on December 20, 2022, on December 17, 2021, L&F entered into a Business Combination Agreement (as it may be amended, supplemented or otherwise modified from time to time, the "Business Combination Agreement"), by and among L&F, L&F Acquisition Holdings, LLC, a Delaware limited liability company ("L&F Holdings"), ZF Merger Sub, Inc., a Delaware corporation ("ZF Merger Sub"), IDX Merger Sub, Inc., a Delaware corporation ("IDX Merger Sub"), IDX Forward Merger Sub, LLC, a Delaware limited liability company ("IDX Forward Merger Sub"), ZeroFox, Inc., a Delaware corporation ("ZeroFox"), and ID Experts Holdings, Inc., a Delaware corporation ("IDX").
+As previously announced on L&F's Current Form 8-K filed with the SEC on December 20, 2022, on December 17, 2021, L&F entered into a Business Combination Agreement (as it may be amended, supplemented or otherwise modified from time to time, the "Business Combination Agreement"), by and among L&F, L&F Acquisition Holdings, LLC, a Delaware limited liability company ("L&F Holdings"), ZF Merger Sub, Inc., a Delaware corporation ("ZF Merger Sub"), IDX Merger Sub, Inc., a Delaware corporation ("IDX Merger Sub"), ZeroFox, Inc., a Delaware corporation ("ZeroFox"), and ID Experts Holdings, Inc., a Delaware corporation ("IDX").
 The Business Combination Agreement and the transactions contemplated thereby were approved by the boards of directors of each of L&F, ZeroFox and IDX and have been approved by the requisite stockholders of ZeroFox and IDX.

-The Business Combination Agreement provides for, among other things, the following transactions on the date of closing: (i) ZF Merger Sub will merge with and into ZeroFox (the "ZF Merger"), with ZeroFox being the surviving company in the ZF Merger and, after giving effect to such merger, continuing as a wholly-owned subsidiary of L&F Holdings, (ii) IDX Merger Sub will merge with and into IDX (the "IDX Merger"), with IDX being the surviving company in the IDX Merger ("Transitional IDX Entity") and, after giving effect to such merger, continuing as a wholly-owned subsidiary of L&F Holdings, and (iii) Transitional IDX Entity will merge with and into IDX Forward Merger Sub (the "IDX Forward Merger", and collectively with the ZF Merger and IDX Merger, the "Mergers"), with IDX Forward Merger Sub being the surviving company in the IDX Merger, sa wholly-owned subsidiary of L&F Holdings, and (iii) Transitional IDX Entity will merge with and into IDX Forward Merger Sub (the "IDX Forward Merger", and collectively with the ZF Merger and IDX Merger, the "Mergers"), with IDX Forward Merger Sub being the surviving company in the IDX Forward Merger and, after giving effect to such merger, continuing as a wholly-owned subsidiary of L&F Holdings.
+The Business Combination Agreement provides for, among other things, the following transactions on the date of closing: (i) ZF Merger Sub will merge with and into ZeroFox (the "ZF Merger"), with ZeroFox being the surviving company in the ZF Merger and, after giving effect to such merger, continuing as a wholly-owned subsidiary of L&F Holdings, (ii) IDX Merger Sub will merge with and into IDX (the "IDX Merger"), with IDX being the surviving company in the IDX Merger ("Transitional IDX Entity") and, after giving effect to such merger, continuing as a wholly-owned subsidiary of L&F Holdings, and (iii) Transitional IDX Entity will merge with and into IDX Forward Merger Sub (the "IDX Forward Merger", and collectively with the ZF Merger and IDX Merger, the "Mergers"), with IDX Forward Merger Sub being the surviving company in the IDX Forward Merger and, after giving effect to such merger, continuing as a wholly-owned subsidiary of L&F Holdings.